spine/hem/README.md

     hem watch -t

 Will run tests as test files are updated.
-Testacular makes it smart.
+Karma makes it smart.
 Only previously failing tests run.
 If there were no previously failing tests all will run.
 Default is to run tests in a new Chrome window.
 Firefox, Phantom or some others can be used as well.

     hem server